andersonaguiar/IMDBdiscover/README.md

 IMDBdiscover
 ========

-Simple way to search movies, series and musics in the IMDB.
+Chrome extension to search movies, series and musics in the IMDB.

 ## License